Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Results

 As a baseline, we trained a Transformer-based EEG encoder and a classification projector from scratch for the 10-class Song ID task.
 The model takes 3-s EEG segments (128 channels at 125~Hz) as input and outputs a song-ID prediction.

-EEG preprocessing and the time-delay setting followed the protocol of PredANN.
+EEG preprocessing and the time-delay setting followed the protocol described by Akama et al.\ \cite{Akama2025} (see \hyperref[sec:methods]{Methods} for details).
 To assess robustness against variations in random initialization, we repeated training with three random seeds (0, 1, and 42).
+The seed value 42 is a commonly used convention in computer science.
 As summarized in Table~\ref{tab:baseline-seeds-en}, the full-scratch baseline achieved accuracies in the range 0.809--0.832 across seeds (mean 0.823), which we use as the baseline for subsequent comparisons.